Aviatyrannis | The “Tyrant’s Grandmother” of Portugal’s Late Jurassic

 A colored illustration of Aviatyrannis, a small, bipedal dinosaur from the Late Jurassic period.
 This dinosaur, depicted with a reddish-brown body, is known for its small size and bird-like features.

-This carnivore lived during the Late Jurassic period, specifically the Kimmeridgian epoch, a time when the Earth was a vastly different place than it is today.
+The type species name Aviatyrannis Jurassic was based on the fact that it hails from the Late Jurassic Period, living around 150 MYA.
+This places it in the Kimmeridgian epoch, a time when the Earth was a vastly different place than it is today.

 Listen to Pronunciation